cropsinsilico/yggdrasil/docs/source/install.rst

 running one of the above install commands.
 If |cis_interface| complains that it cannot find these libraries, you can manually set them in your ``.cis_interface.cfg`` file (See :ref:`Configuration Options <config_rst>`).
+If you install these libraries after installing |cis_interface| you can re-configure
+|cis_interface| and have it search for the libraries again by calling ``cisconfig``
+from the command line.

 .. note::
    Although not required, the ZeroMQ libraries are also recommended for message